Jerakin/DefTree/README.rst

 DefTree
 =======

-DefTree is a python module to simplify modifying `Defold <https://www.defold.com>`_ files.
+DefTree is a python module for modifying `Defold <https://www.defold.com>`_ documents.

 More Information